petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics/web-content-api-basics-using-graphql.md

 For more information, see [Creating Structures](../web-content-structures/creating-structures.md).

-### Create a Web Content Article in the User Interface
+### Creating a Web Content Article in the User Interface

 Now you can create an article based on the Foo Structure: